MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Diagnostics/Get-Counter.md

 > [!NOTE]
 > Performance counter names are localized.
 The examples shown here use the English names of the
-> performance objects, counters and instances.
+> performance objects, counters, and instances.
 The names will be different on a system that uses
 > another language.
 Use the `Get-Counter -ListSet` command to see the localized names.

 ## EXAMPLES